DataPortal/ngx-starter-kit/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `ngx-starter-kit:master`.
+* In GitHub, send a pull request to `coord-angular:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Angular CLI test suites to ensure tests are still passing.